Fortune Brands Innovations: Leadership

 Nicholas I. Fink is chief executive officer of Fortune Brands and is on its board of directors.
 He assumed the CEO role on January 6, 2020, after having served as chief operating officer of Fortune Brands, and prior to that, the president of the Fortune Brands Global Plumbing Group (now known as Water innovations).
 Fink succeeded Christopher J. Klein, who had held the chief executive officer role at Fortune Brands from 2011 through his retirement from CEO on December 31, 2019.

 Patrick D. Hallinan is chief financial officer of Fortune Brands.
 He assumed the CFO role on July 1, 2017.
 Hallinan succeeded E. Lee Wyatt, who had held the chief financial officer role at Fortune Brands from 2011 through June 30, 2017.
 Wyatt retired from Fortune Brands at the end of 2017.

 Board of directors

 Susan Saltzbart Kilsby is the independent, non-executive chair of Fortune Brands' Board of Directors.
 Kilsby spent most of her career at Credit Suisse AG, holding a variety of senior positions including managing director and head of mergers and acquisitions for Europe, the Middle East and Africa from 2009 until her retirement in May 2014.

 She first joined Fortune Brands' board on July 28, 2015.
 On January 1, 2020, she became non-executive chair of the Board of Directors, succeeding Christopher J. Klein, who had held the executive board chair position from January 1, 2020, to December 31, 2020.
 Prior to Klein, David M. Thomas served as chair of the board from 2011 to December 31, 2019.

 All members of the board, except for Fink, are independent under the New York Stock Exchange rules.

-Awards

-Fortune Brands Home & Security, Inc., has been included on the Fortune List of World's Most Admired Companies within the Home Equipment, Furnishings category, for the following years: 2022, 2021, 2020, 2019, 2017, 2016, 2015, 2014, 2013, and 2012.

-Fortune Brands was named to Crain's Chicago Business' 2020 List of Chicago's Most Innovative Companies.

-In 2020, 2021, and 2022 Fortune Brands was named to Newsweeks List of America's Most Responsible Companies.